GrigoreGabriel/PHP_Project/README.md

 # PHP_Project
-Basic Crud App in Php for school
+Basic Crud App using PHP for school